-Nowadays, it is prescribed in countries in the region, such as Russia, Ukraine, Belarus, Kazakhstan, and Latvia as an anti-anxiety medication.
+Nowadays, it is prescribed in countries in the region, such as Russia, Ukraine, Belarus, Kazakhstan, and Latvia, as an anti-anxiety medication.

-In Russia, the prestigious BMJ Case Reports find that Phenibut has been prescribed to patients suffering from a wide range of anxiety disorders and depressions, including stuttering, irregular heartbeat, vestibular disorders, and post-traumatic stress syndrome (PTSD).
+In Russia, the prestigious BMJ Case Reports find that Phenibut has been prescribed to patients suffering from a wide range of anxiety disorders and depression, including stuttering, irregular heartbeat, vestibular disorders, and post-traumatic stress syndrome (PTSD).

 Through medical study, researchers have determined that using Phenibut in more than small doses can have multiple adverse side effects.
 Also, it can be addictive after a prolonged period of use.
 This is why other countries – including the US FDA – do not yet allow its use as a prescription drug.

 There are vendors who will advertise and sell Phenibut as a “supplement”, which designation is not approved by the FDA either.
 The closest designation, therefore, is likely a synthetic compound that is a nootropic, but not a drug or supplement.

 For anyone wanting to purchase Phenibut, it is important to restrict its use to small doses on a daily and weekly basis, and also ensure that you buy from vendors who maintain the highest quality standards when they manufacture and market their products.
 In a later section, we will mention some of the potential risks and recommend a reliable vendor for the compound.